dmumtaz/ugmqa/README.md

     Os
     sys

-  ## To obtain the objective score on the the test clip:
+  ## To obtain the objective score on the the test clip using the pre-trained model:
   Download the model_final.json and model_final.h5 files
   Run the predict_github.py file.

+  ## To obtain the full dataset please email us:
+  deebhamumtaz@gmail.com

-  ##If you use our code please cite us:
+  ## If you use our code please cite us:
-  Non-Intrusive Deep Learning based Perceptual Audio Quality Assessment for User-Generated Content
+  "Non-Intrusive Deep Learning based Perceptual Audio Quality Assessment for User-Generated Content"